author logo, Florence Cole

-Sunday School in the early 1900s in working class London
+Sunday School in early 1900s working class London

 It was entirely normal for children to go to Sunday School on Sunday afternoons, and I think our parents probably welcomed it to have some peace and quiet for themselves.
 Sometimes they went out for a walk.